-By documenting the interface between ARIES and higher-level primitives such as data structures, and by structuring LLADD to make this interface explicit in both the library and its extensions, we hope to make it easy to produce correct and efficient durable data structures.
+By documenting the interface between ARIES and higher-level primitives such as data structures and by structuring LLADD to make this interface explicit in both the library and its extensions, we hope to make it easy to produce correct and efficient durable data structures.
 In existing systems (and indeed, in earlier versions of LLADD), the implementation of such structures is extremely complicated, and subject to the introduction of incredibly subtle errors that would only be evident during crash recovery or at other inconvenient times.
-Thus there is great value is reusing these lower layers once developed.
+Thus there is great value in reusing lower layers.